TEMPLE TOUR OF SOUTH INDIA

 Day 11 :- Mysore - Belur – Halebi - Hassan

 Drive to Hassan.
 Full day excursion to Belur and Halebid.
 The Chenna Kesava temple of Belur built 900 years ago is an exquisite example of Hoysala art.
-Halebid's 12th century Hoysaleswara.
-Hoysaleswara and Kedareswara temples are master pieces of Hindu art.
+Halebid's 12th-century Hoysaleswara.
+Hoysaleswara and Kedareswara temples are masterpieces of Hindu art.
 On the return, if time permits, visit Sravanbelgola.
-At Sravanbelgola, hewn out of a single rock and visible from a distance of 25 kms is the statue of Lord Gomteshwara which is bathed with milk and honey once every 12 years.
+At Sravanbelgola, hewn out of a single rock and visible from a distance of 25 km is the statue of Lord Gomteshwara which is bathed with milk and honey once every 12 years.
 Overnight Hassan.

 Morning drive to Hospet.
 Visit Hampi.
 The once beautiful capital city of Vijayanagar Empire - greater than Rome, had palaces, temples & sculptures, spread all over.
 The city was razed to the ground by the Sultanates of South in 1565.
 Some of the interesting ruins remaining are the Virupaksha, Vittala and Hazara Rama temples huge Ganesha and Narasimha images, the elephant stables, the Queen's Bath, carvings on the Ramachandra temple & Lotus Mahal.
 Overnight Hospet.

 Morning tour of Badami.
-Badami also known as Vatapi is rich with Hindu and Jain temples carved out of sand stone hills.
+Badami also is known as Vatapi is rich with Hindu and Jain's temples carved out of sandstone hills.
 The carved temples date back to the 6th century.
 Of these, three are Hindu and one Jain.
 Sculptured out of solid rock they are adorned with carvings.
-The Fort, on top of a hill encloses large granaries, treasury & a watch tower.
+The Fort, on top of a hill, encloses large granaries, treasury & a watchtower.
 The Malegitti Shivalaya temple set on the summit of a hill is built of stones without mortar.
 Overnight Badami.

 Morning drive to Goa.

 In Goa.
-Please inform us the number of days you wish to stay in Goa.
+Please inform us of the number of days you wish to stay in Goa.

-Transfer to airport for Mumbai flight.
+Transfer to the airport for Mumbai flight.
 Arrive at the Mumbai domestic airport.
 Transfer to the city center.
-Later in the evening transfer to international airport.
+Later in the evening transfer to the international airport.

 This itinerary is correct at the time of issue and in good faith but is liable to change at any time or place for any reason.